Working with risks

 1. Select the type of risk assessment and the assessment.

-2. Click Link Risk Assessments.
+2. Select Link Risk Assessments.

-Result The risk assessment is linked to the risk.
+The risk assessment is linked to the risk.

 Note

-Unlinking the risk from other entities
+Unlinking the risk from other objects

 The detailed risk page opens with the Details tab.